Where and How to Recycle or Dispose of Christmas Trees in North Carolina after Christmas

 Redwood Road., Electra

-- Grinding of the Greens Christmas Tree Pickup Fayetteville Christmas Tree Pickup Begins on the second Monday in January; January 11, 2021.
-Trees Will
+- Grinding of the Greens Christmas Tree Pickup Fayetteville Christmas Tree Pickup Begins on the second Monday in January each year.
+Trees Will Be

-tradition since 1994, will continue despite COVID-19.
-The annual program is celebrating its 27th year of protecting and enhancing our environment.
+tradition since 1994, continues on!
+The annual program is celebrating its 28th year of protecting and enhancing our environment.
+Grinding of the

-Grinding of the Greens encourages Fayetteville residents to recycle their live Christmas trees and since its beginning, has kept thousands of pounds
+Greens encourages Fayetteville residents to recycle their live Christmas trees and since its beginning, has kept thousands of pounds of recyclable

-of recyclable material out of our landfills.
-The long-standing partnership between Fayetteville Public Works Commission, Cumberland-Fayetteville
+material out of our landfills.
+The long-standing partnership between Fayetteville Public Works Commission, Cumberland-Fayetteville Parks &

-collection by the morning of January 11.
+the morning of January 15.
 All lights, stands and trimmings should be removed from the tree.
-Residents who live outside the City or
+Residents who live outside the City or miss the pickup,

 miss the pickup, may drop off trees at the Fayetteville Community Garden, located at the corner of Van Story and Mann Street just off Old Wilmington